Modular Homes: Everything You Need to Know

 A factory-built home starts out as sections that have been built in a climate-controlled area.
 The finished sections are transported to the building site and then assembled with cranes.
-This process resembles a child building with Lego blocks.
+This process resembles building with Lego blocks.
 Modular homes cannot be moved after they have been placed and set on their foundations.

 Are modular homes more expensive than those built on-site?